Musare/Musare/.wiki/Installation.md

         - **Manual**
             1. Run `startRedis.cmd` and `startMongo.cmd` to start Redis and Mongo.
             2. Execute `cd frontend && npm run dev` and `cd backend && npm run dev` separately.
-8. Register a new user on the website and grant the admin role by running the following in the mongodb shell.
+8. **(optional)** Register a new user on the website and grant the admin role by running the following in the mongodb shell.
     ```bash
     use musare
     db.auth("MUSAREDBUSER","MUSAREDBPASSWORD")